fbpx

 Are online reputation issues hurting your job prospects?
 Find out with our free Reputation Report Card.
 Start Your Scan

-Companies are also starting to use these screenings every few years as a post-employment monitoring method.
-One reason for this is that more court systems and police departments are online, which makes it easier to gather the necessary data.
+One reason for the rise in background checks is that more court systems and police departments are online, which makes it easier for organizations to gather the necessary data.
 Not long ago, much of this information was paper based.

 What information is included in a background report?